China tells its ethnic minorities to integrate or face consequences with sweeping new unity law - CNN

 Daily geopolitics — wars, elections, sanctions, the diplomatic moves that move markets.
 Free.

-- China enacted a sweeping "ethnic unity" law requiring ethnic minorities to integrate or face consequences under the new measure
+- China has enacted a sweeping "ethnic unity" law telling its ethnic minorities to integrate or face consequences, per CNN's framing of the measure.